lunjielee/Opencore-HP-Omen-15-2020/README.md

 # Opencore-HP-Omen-15-2020
 Opencore config files for HP Omen 15 2020 10750H

-**Battery life the best I can get for this machine is around 1:20 min**
+**Battery life the best I can get for this machine is around 1h and 20 min**

 ## Specs
 * CPU: i7-10750H (Emulated as 9750H)